northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 Business on Wellington is already exceptional.
 According to the SDC, businesses on this street have [a five-year a survival rate nearing 70%](https://www.promenadewellington.com/en/open-your-business-on-the-strip/), exceeding the Canadian average.
 If business revenue must meet a threshold for pedestrianization to be considered, Wellington is an appropriate choice, already [meeting the prescribed standards](https://collectivitesviables.org/articles/rues-pietonnes.aspx#prrequis-7) for a pedestrian street.

+Our petition succeeded thanks to businesses on Wellington in the services, dining, and retail sectors who collected signatures from customers in support of our initiative.

 ## What about buses?

 Wellington is normally served by bus routes 58 and 61.
 During summer pedestrianization, these buses are rerouted to Blvd Lasalle.
 For a year-round pedestrian street, a number of mobility options can be considered: